The Real Meaning Behind Naked Dreams

 You're dreaming, of course.
 (Probably.)
-You might start to suspect this while you're still asleep, or maybe you don't realize it until you woke up in a cold sweat.
+You might start to suspect this while you're still asleep, or maybe you don't realise it until you woke up in a cold sweat.

 Naked dreams can be a terrifying experience.
 I know firsthand — every so often, I have one.
 Since it's a recurring theme for me, I started to wonder what causes them.
 Are they stress dreams, like the ones people have about missing an important school exam?